Convergence of Newton's method in shape optimisation via approximate normal functions: Introduction

+The aim of this paper is to develop a Newton algorithm to find stationary points of shape functions defined on an image set generated by the metric group $\Cf := \Cf(C^1)$; cf \cite[Chapter 3]{DelZol11} and \cite{MR0377306,ubt_epub202}.
+For every fixed set $\omega\subset \VR^d$ the image set $\mathcal A_\omega :=\mathcal Z(\omega)$ consists of all images $F(\omega)$, where $F:\VR^d\rightarrow \VR^d$ belongs to the metric group $\Cf$.
+This image set can be identified with the quotient $\Cf/\Cg_\omega$ that identifies transformations in $\Cf$ with the same image on $\omega$.
+Using the special structure of the second Euler derivative and its symmetric part allows us to define two shape Hessians, the \textit{domain (shape) Hessian} and the \textit{boundary (shape) Hessian}.
+The domain and boundary Hessian are functions defined on the tangent space of the metric group and its quotient space, respectively, and coincide when they are restricted to normal perturbations on the boundary.
+We also establish a new proof of the structure theorem for the symmetric part of the second Euler derivative; \cite{MR1930612,MR1625559}.

+In order to approximate the Newton equation we need to approximate the tangent space or a subspace of $\Cf/\Cg_\omega$ in a suitable way.
+For this purpose we introduce for every $C^1$ submanifold $M$ of co-dimension one (having in mind $M=\partial \Omega$) so called \textit{approximate normal functions}.
+The properties of the reproducing kernel ensure that these functions are linearly independent.
+Additionally approximate normal functions are approximately normal along $M$ and thus are suitable functions to approximate a subset of the tangent space of the quotient space $\Cf/\Cg_\omega$.
+In order to have a sparse Hessian approximation we work with compactly supported reproducing kernels.
+A key ingredient of the proof is a transport that relates approximate normal functions on different domains.
+This allows us to show superlinear convergence of Newton's method in the discrete setting.
+Our analysis reveals that quadratic convergence cannot be expected when normal fields are approximated.

-Newton and Newton-like methods have the great advantage over gradient methods that they converge superlinearly or even quadratically.
-Despite their importance, the literature on Newton or Newton-like methods for shape optimisation problems is rather thin and only a manageable number of papers exploit second order information; see \cite{MR1777697,MR2211069,MR2049659,MR2049779,MR2192593,MR2144354,Allaire2016}.
-The literature on the convergence analysis of second order methods, but also on first order methods, is even thinner; \cite{MR3201954,MR2049779,MR2299620}.
+Second order methods such as Newton and Newton-like methods have the great advantage over gradient methods that they converge superlinearly or even quadratically.
+Despite their importance, the literature on second order methods for shape optimisation problems is incomplete and only a limited number of papers use second order information; see \cite{MR1777697,MR2211069,MR2049659,MR2049779,MR2192593,MR2144354,Allaire2016,MR1759037,MR3518366}.
+Convergence analysis of second order methods is even less studied; \cite{MR3201954,MR2049779,MR2299620}.